Oklahoma Christian University: Campus

-The main entrance leads directly to the center of the campus.
-Located in this area is the Williams-Branch Center for Biblical Studies (1987), which contains Scott Chapel.
-Directly north of Scott Chapel is the Mabee Learning Center (1966), which houses the Tom & Ada Beam Library.
-Located between the Williams-Branch Center and the library's front entrance is the Thelma Gaylord Forum (1987), an amphitheatre.
+The main entrance leads to the center of the campus, where the Williams-Branch Center for Biblical Studies (1987) is located, housing Scott Chapel.
+Adjacent to Scott Chapel is the Mabee Learning Center (1966), which houses the Tom & Ada Beam Library.
+The Thelma Gaylord Forum (1987), an amphitheatre, is situated between the Williams-Branch Center and the library's front entrance.

-East of the Mabee Learning Center are four of OC's earliest buildings, dating from 1959.
-Benson Hall is the main administrative building.
-Cogswell-Alexander Hall contains the registrar's office and information technology offices.
-Gaylord Hall is the site of the admissions and financial aid offices.
-Vose Hall contains science laboratories and classrooms.
-These buildings center around the university's original quadrangle.
+To the east of the Mabee Learning Center are OC's earliest buildings, dating from 1959, including Benson Hall (the main administrative building), Cogswell-Alexander Hall (housing the registrar's office and information technology offices), Gaylord Hall (site of the admissions and financial aid offices), and Vose Hall (containing science laboratories and classrooms).
+These buildings are centered around the university's original quadrangle.

-North of the original quadrangle is the Davisson American Heritage (DAH) Building (1970).
-North of DAH is the Noble Science Wing (2011) and Herold Science Hall, site of OC's student undergraduate research program, and the Prince Engineering Center (1988).
+North of the original quadrangle is the Davisson American Heritage (DAH) Building (1970), followed by the Noble Science Wing (2011), Herold Science Hall (housing OC's student undergraduate research program), and the Prince Engineering Center (1988).

-Located east of the main entrance is the Baugh Auditorium, the main campus venue for performances and convocations.
-McIntosh Conservatory, an open meeting and performance space, links Baugh Auditorium with the Garvey Center (1978), consisting of Mabee Hall and Kresge Hall.
-Contained within this complex is Judd Theatre, designed for thrust or proscenium theatre productions, and Adams Recital Hall.
-East of Baugh Auditorium is the Harvey Business Center (1980).
+The Baugh Auditorium to the east is the primary campus venue for performances and convocations.
+The McIntosh Conservatory, an open meeting and performance space, connects Baugh Auditorium with the Garvey Center (1978), consisting of Mabee Hall and Kresge Hall.
+The Garvey Center also houses Judd Theatre for thrust or proscenium theatre productions and Adams Recital Hall.
+Further east is the Harvey Business Center (1980).

-The areas on the west side of the campus are largely devoted to student residences and recreation.
-The Gaylord University Center (1976/1997) contains the cafeteria, a snack bar, bookstore, health center, recreation areas and the Student Life and Student Government Association offices.
-North of the Gaylord University Center is the Payne Athletic Center (1970), site of a campus fitness facility, Olympic-size swimming pool, and the Eagles' Nest gymnasium.
-In 2007, The Oklahoman named the Eagles' Nest as one of the top-100 athletic venues in state history.
+The west side of the campus is primarily dedicated to student residences and recreation.
+The Gaylord University Center (1976/1997) houses the cafeteria, a snack bar, bookstore, health center, recreation areas, and the Student Life and Student Government Association offices.
+Adjacent to this center is the Payne Athletic Center (1970), which includes a campus fitness facility, Olympic-size swimming pool, and the Eagles' Nest gymnasium.